beave/sagan/doc/source/rule-keywords.rst

 Note: ``flexbits`` are similar to ``xbits`` but can deal with more complex conditions (tracking ports, reverse direction tracking, etc).
 However, in most cases you'll likely want to use ``xbits`` which are more simple and are likely to do what you need.

-The ``flexbis`` option is used in conjunection with ``unset``, ``isset``, ``isnotset``.
+The ``flexbits`` option is used in conjunction with ``unset``, ``isset``, ``isnotset``.
 This allows Sagan to "track" through multiple log events to trigger an alert.
 For example, lets say you want to detect when "anti-virus" has been disabled but is not related to a system reboot.
 Using the flexbit set you can turn on a flexbit when a system is being rebooted.
 Our flexbit set would look like this:

 **flexbits: set, windows_reboot, 30;**

 We are "setting" a flexbit named "windows_reboot" for 30 seconds.
-This means that thw "windows_reboot" fleflexbit will "expire" in 30 seconds.
+This means that the "windows_reboot" flexbit will "expire" in 30 seconds.
 The flexbit set automatically records the source and destination of the message that triggered the event.
 It is important to point out, the source and destination addresses are what Sagan has normalized through parse_src_ip, parse_dst_ip or liblognorm.

 **flexbits: {unset|isset|isnotset},{by_src|by_dst|both|reverse|none},{flexbit name}**